BreakawayLabs/openqg/doc/openqg-guide/README.md

 To build the documentation run the following command:

-    pdflatex q-gcm.tex; pdflatex q-gcm.tex
+    pdflatex openqg.tex; pdflatex openqg.tex

-This will generate a file called q-gcm.pdf in the current directory.
+This will generate a file called openqg.pdf in the current directory.
 You need to run pdflatex twice so as to correctly generate the table of contents.

 ## Dependencies